 This year’s search will focus on:

-- Prominent leaders in the pharmaceutical, biotechnology or medical devices sectors, but who may not have the scientific achievements required for Ordinary Fellowship
+- Prominent leaders in the pharmaceutical, biotechnology or medical devices sectors, but who may not have the scientific achievements required for Ordinary Fellowship.

-- Philanthropists who have made outstanding contributions to medical science in the public interest
+- Philanthropists who have made outstanding contributions to medical science in the public interest.

-The deadline for receipt of completed nominations is 17.00 BST on Monday 30 June 2025.
+The deadline for receipt of completed nominations is 17.00 BST on Tuesday 30 June 2026.

 Eligibility and process: